 - Parents/Legal Guardians are responsible for their children and their actions.

-- Minors 16 through 17 years of age may use designated equipment and areas independently.
-Some equipment/areas (Wood Shop and Metal Shop) require direct supervision of a parent, legal guardian or authorized adult or are restricted from use altogether.
+- Minors 16 to 17 years of age may use most designated equipment and areas independently.
+Woodshop and Metal Shop areas require the direct supervision of a parent, legal guardian or authorized adult or are restricted from use altogether.

-- Parent, legal guardian or designated adult must take and pass the Operating and Safety trainings for all pieces of equipment on which they will be providing supervision to minors.
+- The minor and their parent, legal guardian or designated adult must take and pass the Operation and Safety class for all pieces of equipment on which they will be providing supervision to minors.

-The dress code and required safety equipment must be worn.
+The dress code and required safety equipment applies to both members and guests.

-- In areas involving working with high temperatures (welding, plasma table) long- sleeved shirts and long pants are required.
-Clothing should be made from natural fibers or leather.
+- In areas involving working with high temperatures (welding, plasma table), long-sleeved shirts and long pants are recommended.
+Clothing must be made from natural fibers (such as cotton) or leather.

-- When using most power tools, especially drills, saws, mills and lathes, you must wear short-sleeved shirts or fitted, cuffed long sleeves and remove hanging jewelry.
-Safety glasses must be worn when operating power tools.
+- When using most power tools, especially drills, saws, mills and lathes, short-sleeved shirts or fitted, cuffed long sleeves are recommended.
+Approved safety glasses must be worn when operating power tools.

-- Long hair must be secured while working at FUSE Makerspace.
+- Long hair must be tied back while on the shop floor of FUSE Makerspace.

 - Check class listing for mandatory and advisable safety equipment.